A judge has acquitted a police van driver of all charges in the death of black detainee Freddie Gray.

-Gray was arrested on April 12 after running from an officer on bike patrol outside a public housing project not far from the Western District station house.
-A neighbour's video showed him handcuffed behind his back and hoisted into Goodson's van.
+Gray was arrested on April 12 after running from an officer on bike patrol outside a public housing project.
+A neighbour’s video showed him handcuffed behind his back and hoisted into Goodson’s van.

 The van made a total of six stops that day, and Gray was unresponsive on arrival at the station house 45 minutes later.
 Prosecutors said Goodson was there throughout and checked on Gray during the third and fourth stops, so he should have known Gray was in distress.
 They said his failure to call a medic amounts to murder.